emmacunningham/ga_sample_lesson/fewd_slides/Week_02_Styling/03_box_model/slides.md

 ###Height = height + padding-top + padding-bottom + border-top + border-bottom

-### *margin properties add additional space OUTSIDE of the box in question
+### *margin properties add additional space OUTSIDE of the box in question (and also contribute to the overal width & height of your element)

 ---